Coxarthrosis: Causes, Symptoms, and Modern Treatment Methods

 Regular exercise is essential to keep the joints mobile and strengthen the muscles.

-• Special exercises: Stretching exercises and strengthening exercises for the hip musculature can relieve pain and improve mobility.
+• Special exercises: Stretching and strengthening exercises for the hip muscles can relieve pain and improve mobility.

 Lifestyle Changes